DoubleStyx/Syncra/README.md

 The development strategy will be to heavily rely on existing libraries for prototyping and gradually prune them out with more custom implementations.

+A Discord server is available for the project: https://discord.gg/bdVmAyGRH9

 ## Current Goals

 - Networking